Resources for Parents and Families

 In addition to professors and academic advisor, students can also seek out tutoring in the Center for Academic Support.
 The Center for Academic Support offers group and individual tutoring, depending upon the subject and tutor availability.
 Please encourage your son/daughter to visit the office to get more information about help that is available.
 The Center for Academic Support is in the lower level of the library.

 A note about parents communicating directly with professors:

 Parents may feel that emailing or calling student’s professors would be the best way to help their student to understand her/his grade or what is going on in her/his course.
 Please know that Ursinus College professors work hard to communicate with students and to provide them with a valuable educational experience.
 By encouraging your student to speak directly with their professor about their classroom concerns, you will help provide them with the opportunity to work through questions and problems.
 You might try coaching them through a conversation with their professor by acting as the professor.
 Suggest additional questions during the conversation.
 Giving your student this opportunity also helps them build skills they will need when they communicate with their future supervisors.

-Students with disabilities are strongly encouraged to speak to the campus ADA Administrator, about receiving services such as academic accommodations.
+Students with disabilities are strongly encouraged to contact Disability Services, about receiving services such as academic accommodations.
 Services for students with disabilities are different at the college level.
 The most important differences are that students need to self-identify and provide documentation which meets the college’s requirements.
 Students who are approved for services will receive an Academic Accommodation Letter (AAL).
 It is important to note that Individualized Education Plans (IEPs) and 504 plans do not transfer over to college and do not directly impact college academic policies.
-If your daughter or son is an individual with a disability, she/he can begin the process of requesting accommodations by completing an accommodation request form.
-He/She can also schedule an appointment with our ADA administrator by visiting the Center for Academic Support in the lower level of the Library.
+If your daughter or son is an individual with a disability, they can begin the process of requesting accommodations by completing an accommodation request form.
+They can also schedule an appointment with our Director of Disability Services by visiting the Ursinus Institute for Student Success on the lower level of the Library.
 Further information and the documentation guidelines can be viewed here.